 Become a Student Volunteer

-Temple Volunteers, a program within the university’s Community Relations division, is dedicated to providing students with the resources and guidance necessary to immerse themselves in action for positive social change.
+Temple Volunteers, a program within the university’s Office of Community Affairs and Engagement, is dedicated to providing students with the resources and guidance necessary to immerse themselves in action for positive social change.
 We work with staff and students to establish strong relationships within and beyond the Temple campus through community service.

 Temple Volunteers offers everything from one-day service activities to long-term opportunities, primarily in North Philadelphia, where Temple’s Main Campus is located.

-- The National Council of Negro Women Inc., Temple University section;
+- National Council of Negro Women Inc. at Temple

 To become a student volunteer, you can join one of the many student organizations that perform community service.